jerryhgladinet/docs/install/source/chapter08.rst

 .. image:: _static/image041.png

-For mobile clients, depending on the configuration, you may need to download it from Apple AppStore, Google Play Store or from the enterprise’s own Mobile Device Management (MDM) portal.
+In the menu at the top right, there will be an option to "Download and install desktop or server client".

 .. image:: _static/image042.png

-You will see the downloads page.
+You will then be taken to the downloads page.

 .. image:: _static/image043.png

+For mobile clients, depending on the configuration, you may need to download it from Apple AppStore, Google Play Store or from the enterprise’s own Mobile Device Management (MDM) portal.

 Apple AppStore
 -----------------